leroykim/synthea-rdf/README.md

 ![synthea_ontology](synthea_ontology/synthea_ontology.png)

+> Synthea ontology v1.0 is done, but conversion tool is under development.

 ## Usage
 ### Data Generation (helper script)
 Example: creating `2` groups of `100` numbers of `covid19` demographics in `Maryland`.
 The order of argument matters.